VedJoshi/tp/docs/DeveloperGuide.md

 12. **Compliance:**
     - The system must follow the **no-remote-server** constraint, ensuring it can operate entirely offline without dependence on a remote server.
-    - Legal compliance should include industry standards for data encryption and storage, even though it stores data locally.

 13. **Environmental Requirements:**
     - The system should operate efficiently across different environments, such as machines with varying processing power, ensuring that the product runs smoothly on modern systems (with at least 8GB RAM).